NY-Henry/anagram.js/README.md

 This will output:

 ```
-The strings "listen" and "silent" are anagrams.
+true "listen" and "silent" are anagrams.
 ```

 ## License